polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 #### Software configurations
 The default software configurations are stored under the \<project-root>/platform/platform_config_reference folder.
 If you need to change the default software configurations, you are advised to create a new folder to replicate this folder under the \<project-root>/src/boards/ directory and do the modifications there.
 It would look like \<project-root>/src/boards/\<target-board>/platform_config

-The include files in the "platform_config" folder define the software configurations such as the number of harts are being used in the software, the tick rate of the internal timer of each hart etc..
+The include files in the "platform_config" folder define the software configurations such as the number of harts being used in the software, the tick rate of the internal timer of each hart etc..
 These configurations have no dependency on the hardware configurations in "fpga_design_config" folder.
 Note that changing these software configurations may require a change in your application code.

 To choose a particular software configuration, include either the platform_config_reference or the project specific \<project-root>/src/boards/\<target-board>/platform_config path via the SoftConsole project settings.